jacquelineIO/tmdjr_queue_orders/README.md

 flask db upgrade
 ```

+#### Issue with Flask Migration
+If you run into an issue with the migration remove the entire migrations folder
+and start over with the above commands.

 ### Get copy of data dumps to run application in sandbox
 Get a copy of the data archive from [Google Drive](https://drive.google.com/drive/u/1/folders/1nAblU72qlTKgcTMgJ-00r5Zy8aVf8Ffc)
 Place file `data_files.tgz` in the directory tmdjr_queue_orders/app/data